okio-ai/nendo/docs/development/analysisplugindev.md

         return {"destroyed": "yes"}

     @NendoAnalysisPlugin.run_track
-    def is_fucked_up(self, track: NendoTrack, use_full_analysis: bool = True):
+    def is_destroyed(self, track: NendoTrack, use_full_analysis: bool = True):
         if use_full_analysis:
             self.analyze_devo_ness(track)
         self.analyze_destruction(track)
 ```

-The basics are very simple: Make sure to extend `NendoAnalysisPlugin`, and make sure that your extended class has at
+The basics are very simple: Make sure to extend `NendoAnalysisPlugin`, and make sure that your extended class has at least one method that is decorated with `@NendoAnalysisPlugin.run_track` or `@NendoAnalysisPlugin.run_collection`.
-least
-one method that is decorated with `@NendoAnalysisPlugin.run_track` or `@NendoAnalysisPlugin.run_collection`.
 If you used the official setup script, these steps are already taken care of.

-Then your plugin can have a few different methods that do the concrete metadata extraction and addition to
+Then your plugin can have a few different methods that do the concrete metadata extraction and addition to the `NendoTrack`.
-the `NendoTrack`.
 These need to be decorated with `@NendoAnalysisPlugin.plugin_data`.

-#### NendoAnalysis.plugin_data
+#### NendoAnalysisPlugin.plugin_data

 This decorator automatically adds all calculated metadata to the `NendoTrack`'s `List[PluginData]`.
 To learn more about `NendoTrack` or `PluginData` check out the API reference.